-DISCLAIMER: Portions of this netgame are based on the unsold game show pilot Lucky Numbers, intended to be a Merrill Heatter production, and the revival of High Rollers, which the production company launched for the 1987-88 television season.
+DISCLAIMER: Portions of this netgame are based upon the Merrill Heatter-Bob Quigley productions High Rollers, PDQ, and Baffle -- as well as the unsold game show pilot Lucky Numbers, intended to be a Merrill Heatter production.
 No challenge to the shows' ownership is implied.
 Rules are subject to change.

 IMPORTANT NOTE TO PLAYERS: As with other net game shows, you are not playing for real money and/or prizes.
 This is for entertainment purposes only.

 OBJECT: Win money by correctly solving puzzles and correctly answering follow-up questions where applicable.

 ROUND 1: If there is a returning champion, the challenger will start Round 1.
 In case there's no champion, a random draw determines the designated challenger and champion.
 When a new puzzle starts, the trailing player starts; in case of a tie at the start of a puzzle, the player who was leading before the tie was created starts.

 A puzzle will be initially set up with at least nine lucky numbers but not more than 12 lucky numbers -- like this ...

 ...while lucky numbers will be randomly placed on the board in no particular order, the letters behind the lucky numbers that spell out the correct solution will always be in their correct positions.

 The opening value in each puzzle starts at $1500.
 For each letter that is revealed, $100 is taken away.
 So the sooner the puzzle is solved, the more money the player scores.